UniHomes guide to

 A centre of knowledge

-The two universities in Notttingham have a total of twelve separate libraries between them, so you won't struggle to find the resources you need or a quiet place to study.
-Some of these libraries are specialists in their field, such as Greenfield Medical Library, the Museum of Archaeology the Denis Arnold Music Library.
+The two universities in Nottingham have a staggering total of twelve separate libraries between them, so you won't struggle to find the resources you need or a quiet place to study when exam season rolls around.
+Some of these libraries are specialists in their field, such as Greenfield Medical Library and the Denis Arnold Music Library.

 Charlotte G Brand Ambassador